 We take your safety seriously!
 To ensure the continued health and safety of Calhoun students and employees, we must all consider our own security, as well as the security of others, a priority when on campus.
 Should a crime occur on campus, Calhoun strongly encourages you to report this crime immediately to the college's Campus Security/Police Department by calling 306-2574.
-For <a href="mailto:empty-empt
+For emergencies only call 306-2911.
+The Decatur campus security office is located in the octagon building beneath the flagpoles at the main entrance to the campus.
+Huntsville Police Department officers are located in the Administrative Office at the Huntsville/Cummings Research Park site.